Tagir-A/xchange-rates/README.md

 This app was built with [Create React App](https://github.com/facebook/create-react-app) Styling is done with  [tailwindcss.com](https://tailwindcss.com/)
+## Demo
+You can check the result here: https://hopeful-shockley-c9ef87.netlify.com/

 ## Available Scripts
 In the project directory, you can run: